Mindfulness is about being present. Living as close to the moment as we can.

 We do not fear what we cannot control.
 We do not become rigid or stifled.
 We realise the endless permutations and variables of life are obstacles that cannot be avoided.
 Confronting whatever life throws in our way.
 And surviving.

 Mindfulness allows us to use our bodies as a resource.
 To use our breath as a way of letting go of fear and anger.
 To slow down and calm the flow of the mind to its optimum state of relaxed concentration.

-While anxiety and anger disrupt our equilbrium, stress hormones such as adernalin, cortisol and noradrenalin put our whole bodies into a state of metabolic tension - triggering a faster heartrate, shallower breathing, higher blood sugar levels, muscular or skeletal pain and a sense of panic.
+While anxiety and anger disrupt our equilibrium, stress hormones such as adrenalin, cortisol and noradrenalin put our whole bodies into a state of metabolic tension - triggering a faster heartrate, shallower breathing, higher blood sugar levels, muscular or skeletal pain and a sense of panic.
 It makes our thoughts race and fills the mind with excessive worry and catastrophic thinking.
 It even triggers the negative screenplays we have in 'anticipation mode' before we act.
 In this 'fight-and-flight' response, every organ in the body is put on a state of high-alert, with hair-trigger reactions, sensitive to the slightest sign of threat.
 It sets off a cascade of chain reactions in the body, we cannot control voluntarily.

 Once we are primed for survival, the only way we have of discharging stress is to breathe - deeply, slowly and spaciously.
-Breathing activates the vagus nerve to restore us to equilinbrium.
-Once triggered with anxiety, our lungs are the only organs we have voulntarily control over.
+Breathing activates the vagus nerve to restore us to equilibrium.
+Once triggered with anxiety, our lungs are the only organs we have voluntarily control over.
 A neurobiological mechanism that helps us restore homeostasis and balance to the body and mind.
 It can be a place of healing and rest.
 Or a place of turmoil, if overlooked and disregarded.

 "Silence is in the gap..."